mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 BiMDP defines a framework for more general flow sequences, involving top-down processes (e.g. for error backpropagation) and loops.
-So the **bi** in BiMDP primarily stands for **bidirectional**.
-It also adds a couple of other features, like a standartized way to transport additional data and a HTML based flow inspection utility.
+So the *bi* in BiMDP primarily stands for *bidirectional*.
+It also adds a couple of other features, like a standartized way to transport additional data, and a HTML based flow inspection utility.
 Because BiMDP is a rather large addition and changes a few things compared to standard MDP it is not included in ``mdp`` but must be imported seperately as ``bimdp`` (BiMDP is included in the standard MDP installation).

-Warning: BiMDP is a still a very new addition to MDP, so it should be considered as beta-stage software.
+**Warning:** BiMDP is a new addition to MDP, so currently it should be considered as beta-stage software.
 Even though it already went through long testing and several refactoring rounds it is still not as mature and polished as the rest of MDP.
 This also means that your bug findings or suggestions for improvement will be very valuable.
-The API of BiMDP should be pretty stable now, we currently don't expect any fundamental breakages in the future.
+The API of BiMDP should be pretty stable now, we don't expect any fundamental breakages in the future.

 Here is a brief summary of the most important new features in BiMDP:

-- Nodes can specify other nodes as jump targets, where the execution or training will be continued (in contrast to the strictly linear execution of a normal MDP flow).
-This is enabled by the new ``BiFlow`` class, which thereby makes it possible to use loops or back-propagation in your flows.
-The complexities of arbitrary data flow are evenly split up between ``BiNode`` and ``BiFlow``: Nodes specify their data and target using a standartized interface, which is then intrepretred by the flow (somewhat like a very primitive domain specific language).
+- Nodes can specify other nodes as jump targets, where the execution or training will be continued.
+It is now possible to use loops or backpropagation, in contrast to the strictly linear execution of a normal MDP flow.
+  This is enabled by the new ``BiFlow`` class.
+The new ``BiNode`` base class adds a ``node_id`` string attribute, which can be used to target a node.

+  The complexities of arbitrary data flows are evenly split up between ``BiNode`` and ``BiFlow``: Nodes specify their data and target using a standartized interface, which is then interpreted by the flow (somewhat like a very primitive domain specific language).
 The alternative approach would have been to use specialised flow classes or container nodes for each use case, which ultimately comes down to a